lcouper/MosquitoThermalSelection/Sequence_Analysis/DownstreamAnalysis_GeneFunction/README.md

 ```
 samtools faidx asierrensis.scaffolded.fasta 1_RagTag:372060-374060
 ```
-where 1_RagTag denotes the chromosome, and the following numbers denote the genomic position
+where 1_RagTag denotes the chromosome, and the following numbers denote the genomic position.

+We mapped these gene sequences to annotated transcriptomes of related *Aedes* species (*i.e.*, *Ae. albopictus*, NCBI accession: GCF_006496715.1 and *Ae.aegypti*, NCBI accession: GCF_002204515.2).
+In the case of multiple hits for a given sequence, we used the result with the lowest E-value and highest Max score.